-Jack Sheehan spent one post-recession summer building up a photographic archive of Ireland’s political elite.
+One post-recession summer spent building up a photographic archive of Ireland’s political elite.

 This is a story about a man who never existed.
 A man named Peter J. Prendergast.

 In 2010, Ireland was a beached whale.
 An enormous property bubble had become an even bigger crash.
 Most of the major banks had been nationalised in a panic, absorbing tens of billions of dodgy debt into the Irish exchequer.
 Irish people like to note with a bleak and furious humour that it was the most debt incurred per capita of any nation in Europe.
 In March of that year Sean FitzPatrick, the chairman of Anglo Irish Bank, was arrested for fraud.
 His case would later collapse amid accusations of mismanagement on the part of the police.
 A zombie government, of centre-right Fianna Fáil and Ireland’s [insert political conviction here] Green Party, was grimly marching into electoral catastrophe.
 I was working in a car park.

 I had ignominiously crashed out of a Computer Science degree so, before going back to college, I tried to earn my fees by working as a glorified traffic cone for a major hospital.
 It rained a lot.
 I wasn’t allowed to listen to music.
 The angrier drivers used to call me a jobsworth, which I had to look up.
 I was once found during a morning shift fast asleep, curled up on a bench, by my boss’s boss.
 I was 19.
 It was a delicate time.

 The mind does strange things if given eight hours a day without any stimulation except the ever-present threat of a low-speed traffic collision.
 I recited every American president in order, every European capital alphabetically.
 I carried out baroque text message exchanges with anyone who would respond.
 And in the heart of some endless Tuesday, my mind wandered to a plan.